patcg-individual-drafts/ipa/IPA-End-to-End.md

 ## Client Side: Setting the _match key_

+For IPA we assume there will be unique match keys for each person that can be processed under encryption in the MPC.
+We are currently considering two main methods for setting match keys:
+1. Using the `set_match_key()` API
+2. Generating it randomly on the device

-The first API proposed in IPA, `set_match_key()`, allows for the setting of a write-only `match_key` in the _user agent_ by _match key providers_. _Match key providers_ can be any _website/app_, but provide the most value when they are parties with large logged-in user bases, particularly across devices.
+The `set_match_key()` API allows for the setting of a write-only `match_key` in the _user agent_ by _match key providers_. _Match key providers_ are _websites/app_ that are approved by the user agent vendor to set match keys.
+They would provide the most value when they are parties with large logged-in user bases, particularly across devices.
 As a user logs-in to a _match key provider_ service with different _user agents_ (across different browsers and apps, potentially on different devices) the _match key provider_ will set the same _match key_ for that user on each _user agent_.
+The reason we need match key providers to be approved by the user agent vendor is that in the current construction the match key providers would need to be trusted not to be malicious.

+The second method (currently recommended for the initial version as most secure) is to have the device generate a random match key.

-The _match key_ cannot be read directly; it is only used to produce secret shares encrypted towards a specific _helper party network_.
+In either case, the _match key_ cannot be read directly; it is only used to produce secret shares encrypted towards a specific _helper party network_.

 ## Client Side: Getting the encrypted _match key_ report